 TGah Editor: Change the paragraph below as follows (#3027):

-null data packet (NDP) medium access control (MAC)(#3125) frame: A physical layer (PHY) protocol data unit (PPDU) with no Data field that carries medium access control (MAC) information in the SIGNAL field of the sub 1 GHz (S1G) PPDU.
+null data packet (NDP) carrying medium access control (CMAC)(#3125) frame: A physical layer (PHY) protocol data unit (PPDU) with no Data field used by the PHY to provide to the MAC the service of carrying medium access control (MAC) information in the SIGNAL field of the sub 1 GHz (S1G) PPDU.

 TGah Editor: Replace all occurrences of “NDP MAC” with “NDP CMAC” throughout the draft.